Three poems sits upon the page.

 For what they hold, lives deep below.

-It should not be, yet must not stay.
+They should not be, but must not stay.

 In page, in dust, all demons die.